-In 2020, 111,177 tank cars transported Class 3 flammable liquids- a 1.3 percent reduction from 2019.
-The 2020 data covers a highly volatile economic period that included the COVID-19 pandemic.
-For example, a sharp decrease in crude oil production15 and crude oil prices going negative16 for the first time in history.
-Shipments of flammable liquids were down 15 percent overall, and crude shipments alone were down 38 percent compared to 2019.
-For the first time, in 2020, DOT-117s comprised over half of the fleet at 54 percent.
-Among the fleet of rail tank cars that meet the DOT-117 specification in 2020, 52 percent (30,883 tank cars) are new, and 48 percent (28,803 tank cars) are retrofitted.
-In 2020, 65 percent of DOT-117 rail tank cars carried crude or ethanol, and 55 percent of retrofitted DOT-117 tank cars carried either crude oil or ethanol.
-Based on the responses to the data collection, the 123 respondents plan to build or modify 7,413 tank cars during 2021 to meet the new safety requirements.
+In 2021, 103,312 tank cars transported Class 3 flammable liquids- a 7.1 percent reduction from 2020.
+Shipments of flammable liquids were down 10 percent overall, and crude shipments alone were down by 32 percent compared to 2020.
+In 2021, DOT-117s comprised over half of the fleet at 57 percent.
+Among the fleet of rail tank cars that meet the DOT-

+117 specification in 2021, 53 percent (31,313 tank cars) are new, and 47 percent (27,411 tank cars) are retrofitted.
+In 2021, 72 percent of DOT-117 rail tank cars carried either crude oil or ethanol, and 58 percent of retrofitted DOT-117 tank cars carried either crude oil or ethanol.
+Based on the responses to the data collection, the 93 respondents plan to build or modify 8,322 tank cars during 2022 to meet the new safety requirements.

-In 2020, a variety of economic challenges and shifts have occurred, notably in the reduction of shipments of crude oil.
-Regardless of the fleet size and economic fluctuations, DOT-117s have continued to become an increasingly significant proportion of the fleet transporting Class 3 flammable liquids, allowing for the expected compliance to all parts of the FAST act by 2029.
+In 2021, there was a decrease in rail cars likely due to the reduction of shipments of crude oil.
+While the total fleet size has decreased, the proportion of tank cars meeting the DOT-117 specification continues to increase.
+DOT-117s have continued to become an increasingly significant proportion of the fleet transporting Class 3 flammable liquids, allowing for the expected compliance to all parts of the FAST act by 2029.